far718/git-practice/README.md

 - Fast-merging happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.

 - An automatic merge happens when two histories have diverged, but git is able to reconcile them into one set of changes.
 This creates a new commit in current branch.

+## What is a remote?

+A remote repo is one hosted somewhere other than our local machine.
+We can add `git remote add`, and setup *tracking branches* to track differences between our local and remote repositories.

+We push changes from our local machine with `git push`, and fetch from them with `git fetch`.
+We can also fetch and merge in one set with `git pull`